wareya/wpng/readme.md

 # WPNG

-WPNG is a public domain (CC0) header-only PNG implementation written in C99/C++11.
+WPNG is a public domain (CC0) header-only PNG library written in C99/C++11.
 It supports decoding all standard formats, and encoding non-interlaced images with optional automatic palettization (if the image only has 256 or fewer colors).

 Not fuzzed yet.